sequelize/sequelize/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Yes, I have the time but I don't know how to start, I would need guidance.
 - [ ] No, I don't have the time, although I believe I could do it if I had the time...
 - [ ] No, I don't have the time and I wouldn't even know how to start.

-### SSCCE declaration

-- [ ] The code I posted above is a true [SSCCE](http://sscce.org/) (also known as [MCVE/reprex](https://stackoverflow.com/help/minimal-reproducible-example)).
-It is runnable by simply copying and pasting into an isolated JS file, except possibly for the database connection configuration.